AllMesi/a-bot/README.md

 ## requirements
 node v16.9.0 or higher

-at least 100 mb of free ram
+at least 4gb of free ram

+windows 10 (if on windows)

+10gb free space

 ## support
 If you need help with any of the steps above, have a question, or want to talk with like-minded people you can join our support server.